 Bordered by four Great Lakes, Michigan is graced with the world's longest freshwater coastline.
-The Michigan Coastal Zone Management (CZM) Program, housed in the Office of the Great Lakes, promotes wise management of the cultural and natural resources of Michigan's Great Lakes coast.
-The program supports healthy and productive coastal ecosystems and resilient, vibrant and sustainable coastal communities.
+The Coastal Management Program in the Office of the Great Lakes promotes wise management of the cultural and natural resources of Michigan's Great Lakes coast.
+The program supports healthy and productive coastal ecosystems and resilient, vibrant, and sustainable coastal communities.

-Michigan's CZM Program was established in 1978 in partnership with the National Oceanic and Atmospheric Administration (NOAA) and focuses on three primary goals:
+Michigan's Coastal Management Program was established in 1978 in partnership with the National Oceanic and Atmospheric Administration and focuses on three primary goals:

 Improving the administration of existing state shoreline statutes (e.g. Shorelands Act, Submerged Land Act, Sand Dunes Act and Wetlands Act).